jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Guia Brasileiro de Análise de Dados: Armadilhas e Soluções](https://repositorio.enap.gov.br/bitstream/1/6039/1/Guia%20BR%20de%20Ana%cc%81lise%20de%20Dados.pdf) - a book about Brazilian data (crime, health, education, etc.) presenting common pitfalls and solutions when working with it (reference in Portuguese).

+[Ph.D.
+Econometrics (III) taught with R - Ed Rubin](https://github.com/edrubin/EC607S21) - Econometrics with R graduate course.

-:star: [Applied Economics with R - Hans H. Sievertsen](https://hhsievertsen.github.io/applied_econ_with_r/) - The tutorial is structured as a complete research project starting with loading the raw data and ending with a chart comparing the estimates across approaches.]
+[Applied Economics with R - Hans H. Sievertsen](https://hhsievertsen.github.io/applied_econ_with_r/) - The tutorial is structured as a complete research project starting with loading the raw data and ending with a chart comparing the estimates across approaches.]

 [Ph.D.
 Microeconometrics - Chris Colon](https://github.com/chrisconlon/micro-metrics) - This is a PhD level course in Microeconometrics targeted at students conducting applied research (as opposed to econometricians).
 In addition to traditional econometric approaches, this course draws connections to recent literature on machine learning.